Questions you may have about using a limited company? Buy to let company or not?

 It is vitally important that you set the company up with the right tax-efficient shareholder structure.
 Mistakes are often made by allocating “Ordinary” shares to the shareholders.
 This means that dividends are to be taken out of the company based on the number of shares allocated.
 This leads to tax nightmares.
 It is much better to allocate A, B, C shares to shareholders so that dividends may be taken out of the company in the most tax-efficient way.

-Buy multiple properties form the same vendor to claim multiple dwellings relief to reduce Stamp Duty Land Tax.
+Buy multiple properties from the same vendor to claim multiple dwellings relief to reduce Stamp Duty Land Tax.

 Purchase the next buy to let in a company or your own name?